Lexawise's Official Icon

 What to bring for the state of New Mexico real estate license exam?

-Two forms of identification.
-One must be a valid form of government-issued identification (driver’s license, state ID, passport, military ID) that bears your signature and has your photograph or a complete physical description.
-The secondary form of identification must include your signature and preprinted legal name.
-All IDs submitted must match the name listed on the Eligibility Letter.
+One form of identification.
+Must be a valid form of government-issued identification (driver’s license, state ID, passport, military ID) that bears your signature and match the first and last name under which the candidate is registered.

 You can bring a basic, non-scientific calculator to the exam center.